npeter/ioBroker.apsystems-ecu/README.md

 ## Changelog

-### 0.2.9 (npeter) (in work 22-04-13)
+### 0.2.9 (npeter) (in work 22-04-14)
-* MatchStatus check for "no data" added/improved (GetRealTimeData, GetPowerOfDay, GetEnergyOfWeekMonthYear, GetInverterSignalLevel)
+* Service response status check about  "no data" added/improved
 * Response length check improved
+* New config parameter *extended_service* to disable/enable GetEnergyOfWeekMonthYear service processing
+  * avoid warnings if firmware support for GetEnergyOfWeekMonthYear service is missed
+  * checked:  GetEnergyOfWeekMonthYear states created and services executed
+  * not checked (default): GetEnergyOfWeekMonthYear services are skiped and states not created
+* Config parameter *pollAlways* removed

 ### 0.2.8 (npeter) (in work 22-03-27-B)
 * Testversion for [#8](https://github.com/npeter/ioBroker.apsystems-ecu/issues/8)